 Talk to your child about the revision work s/he is doing.
 You might do a quick test on facts needing to be learned or ask your child to talk you through a revision diagram.

-If your child is in Year 11, the examinations will consist of ‘real’ GCSE questions set in previous years.
+If your child is in year 10 or 11, tests and exams will mainly consist of ‘real’ GCSE questions set in previous years.
 Your child should be building up a folder of revision notes.
 These notes will be needed for future examinations.